 The Metrorail train service connects most of Cape Town’s major suburbs and townships with the city centre, barring the Atlantic seaboard and the north coast.

-The MyCiti bus service connects the city centre with the Atlantic seaboard, north coasts, and many other suburbs.
+The MyCiti bus service connects the city centre with the Atlantic seaboard, the north coast, and many other suburbs.

 Many schools have school buses for their learners.